Charlie9009/CI_MS1_MYGYM/README.md

 ### User stories

-* I have not worked out in a while so I want to increase my wellbeing.

-* Every time I work out I get a pain in my back, my guess is that I am not working out properly.

-* I am a single parent so I do not have a lot of time to work out during the day.

-* I was at the gym the other day and I forgot my bag in a locker and I am wondering if it has been found.
-I also want to talk to my personal trainer.

-* I have become bored of my usual group workout so I want to find a new class.

-* I am a very busy person and I do not like looking a long time for information.

-* My friend just told me about MyGym and how happy he was with the gym so I am wondering what it costs.

-* I like working out from home and I am very happy with the online workouts from Athlean X.

-* I like to keep up with what is happening with MyGym and when new videos are released.
+#### First time user

+1. As a first time user I want to find out what the membership costs.

+2. As a first time user I want to be able to find the location of the gym.

+3. As a first time user I want to be able to find the schedule to see what kinds of group workouts are offered and when.

+4. As a first time user I want to know where I can find workout videos online.

+5. As a first time user I need help with exercises and how to do them correctly without injuring myself.

+6. As a first time user I want to find MyGyms social media accounts so I can see how often they update their content.

+#### Regular user

+7. As a regular user I want to be able to book group workouts.

+8. As a regular user I want to have easy access to workout videos when I am ready to workout.

+9. As a regular user I want to find the contact info to be able to speak to a personal trainer.

+10. As a regular user I want to be able to ask MyGym questions.

+11. As a regular user I want to find out more about Athlean X.

+12. As a regular user and want to have easy access to MyGyms social media so I can see when they release a new video.

-### Site owner goals
+#### Site owner goals

-* As a site owner I want the customer to trust the brand.
+13. As a site owner I want the customer to trust the brand.

-* As a site owner I want to offer the customer a good service.
+14. As a site owner I want to offer the customer a good service.

-* As a site owner I want the customer to feel happy using my service.
+15. As a site owner I want the customer to feel happy using my service.

-* As a site owner I want the customer to be able to easily book workout sessions.
+16. As a site owner I want the customer to be able to easily book workout sessions.

-* As a site owner I want the customer to tell their friends and family how much they enjoy my MyGym.
+17. As a site owner I want the customer to tell their friends and family how much they enjoy my MyGym.

-* As a site owner I want the customer to feel it is worth signing up for the service.
+18. As a site owner I want the customer to feel it is worth signing up for the service.

 ### Design